Why are breathing exercises for anxiety so good for you?

 By learning to control your breath with breathing exercises for anxiety, you can instantly change the way you feel.

-Many people who try deep breathing exercises without researching the correct way to do it, just end up drawing more air into their upper chest without allowing their shoulders to relax.
+Many people who try deep breathing exercises without researching the correct way to perform them, just end up drawing more air into their upper chest without allowing their shoulders to relax.
 Deep breathing must draw air into the bottom of the lungs so that our diaphragm expands.
 Forget the old "chest out, tummy in" kind of breathing - it's totally wrong!

 So let's get into some breathing exercises for anxiety, and have you feeling more relaxed.